fpicarras/obsidian-main-vault/Universidade/classes/csph-Memmory.md

 # Memory

 Each core can run 1 thread at a time, but, we can use the stall times to run other processes.
 This is done by having bigger register banks (**Execution Context**)

+## Bandwidth

+> Te rate at which the memory system can provide data to a processor, example: 20GB/s.

+**Latency** is the amount of time it takes to for the first set of data to arrive.